KuoHsu/chatgpt_chatbot/readme.md

 **Run chatGPT chatbot**

-This server is the router between bot and chatGPT, and this server include record features.
+This server is the router between bot and chatGPT, and this server include record features.<br>
 command: `node ai_server.js`

 **Run telegram-bot services**